 Affiliated Community Organizations should obtain a post office box or business address for all its correspondence, a post office box would provide the greatest amount of flexibility for the organization.
 To avoid possible confusion, the Affiliated Community Organization needs to have a separate mailing address to ensure distinction between it and the campus.
 Specifically, for tax purposes.
 If necessary, shipments can be sent to the campus, but the billing address must be the PO Box.
 Schools are not equipped, nor funded to receive, sort, safeguard, or distribute mail for all of the District's Affiliated Community Organizations.
-Note: Affiliated Community Organization information is subject to "open records" therefore, as a safety precaution, it is strongly recommended that a post office box is utilized.
+Note: Affiliated Community Organization, it is strongly recommended that a post office box is utilized.